theislab/scArches-reproducibility/README.md

 Reproducing results from the [scArches](https://github.com/theislab/scarches).

 ## Getting Started
-In the first steps, you will have to download datasets, latent space representations, and pre-trained models to run the each notebook and reproduce the results.
+In the first step, you will need to download datasets, latent space representations, and pre-trained models to run the each notebook and reproduce the results.

 All datasets are available in this drive [directory](https://drive.google.com/drive/folders/1QQXDuUjKG8CTnwWW_u83MDtdrBXr8Kpq?usp=sharing).
 All latent space represenstations and pre-trained models are available in this drive [directory](https://drive.google.com/drive/folders/1QqNCBv19-iF9whYIMkVL6DyBRH0x_G57?usp=sharing).
+After you downloaded necessary datasets and latents, you can run the each notebook and reproduce the results.

 ## Table of Notebooks